shadow-light/sellingjesus.org/src/articles/simony.md

 ## Objection 2: Simony Refers to Ordinations, Not Other Religious Things

-Ordination to church office involves the laying on of hands (1 Tim.
-5:22).
-In biblical examples, we also see this associated with an impartation of the Spirit (Acts 8:18; 2 Tim.
-1:6).
+Ordination to church office involves the laying on of hands (1 Tim 5:22).
+In biblical examples, we also see this associated with an impartation of the Spirit (Acts 8:18; 2 Tim 1:6).
 While Protestants would generally (and correctly) regard this feature of laying on hands as reserved to the apostles, the assumption such a gift continues to be communicated by the laying on of hands led the purchase of ordinations in particular to be regarded as simony.
 Just as Simon tried to buy the gift of the Spirit through the laying on of hands, crooked men who had obtained their office illicitly were guilty of attempting the same.

 However, it should be clear that the heart of Simon’s sin extends to more than just matters that involve the laying on of hands.
 Rather, the purchase or sale of any spiritual thing freely given by God constitutes a sin of like character.
 Indeed, throughout history, theologians who addressed simony agreed on this, regularly defining it as a desire to exchange spiritual things for material things.
 For example, John Hus defined Simony as “an evil consent to exchange of spiritual goods for nonspiritual.”[^2]  Expositing Gregory the Great, one of the first to campaign heavily against simony in the church, he summarizes,